wmo-im/wis2box-training/documentation/docs/practical-sessions/data-ingest-and-monitoring.md

 ```

 !!! question
-    Which plugins are configured for which stations ?
+    Which plugins are configured for your dataset ?

-## Open the Grafana dashboard
+### Open the Grafana dashboard

-Ensure you have opened the Grafana dashboard home-page at `http://<your-host>:3000`
+Open the Grafana dashboard home-page at `http://<your-host>:3000`

 <img alt="grafana-homepage" src="../../assets/img/grafana-homepage.png" width="600">

 !!! question

-    Can you see all the stations you have configured in the panel on the left hand side?

     Are there any errors reported so far?

-    Have there been any WIS2 notifications published so far?
+    Have there been any WIS2 notifications published in the last 24 hours?

 Keep a web browser tab open with the Grafana dashboard during the next few exercises to monitor the status of your data publishing.

 ## Ingesting your data into wis2box

 You can use multiple methods to ingest data into wis2box and start publishing notifications to WIS2.

-It is recommended to test your configuration is setup correctly by ingesting a single data-sample manually before setting up automatic ingestion of your data.
+Previously you used the `wis2box data ingest` command from within the **wis2box-management** container, which requires the data to be available on the wis2box-instance.

-Manual ingestion can be done using the `MinIO` admin interface to upload a file into the `wis2box-incoming` bucket or by using the `wis2box data ingest` command from within the **wis2box-management** container.
+Another method for manually ingesting data is to use the `MinIO` admin interface to upload a file into the `wis2box-incoming` bucket.

+If your data-collection software supports sending data to an FTP-endpoint you could use the optional **wis2box-ftp** container setup.

-When automating data ingest you can also use scripts to copy data into the `wis2box-incoming` bucket at regular intervals or you can use the optional **wis2box-ftp** container setup (more on this later).
+You can also automate data ingest using a script to copy data into the `wis2box-incoming` bucket at regular intervals, for example using Python and the MinIO-client.

-!!! note

-    Uploading data to MinIO or via the command automatically triggers data ingest and publishing.

 ### MinIO admin interface